Critiques: the Official Theories of the Attack

 NIST's investigation of the World Trade Center disaster was initiated in late 2002, several months after the publication of the ASCE/FEMA's inconclusive Building Performance Study.
 Critics have examined both the conduct of NIST's investigation, and the content of its final report on the Twin Towers, published in late 2005.

-review of presentation by Kevin Ryan
+by Kevin Ryan

-by Jim Hoffman -
+by Jim Hoffman- [PDF]

 by Eric Douglas